Coirt/manual/PluginLicensing.md

 ### I want to release my plugin under a different open-source license or freeware.

 Rack offers a [VCV Rack Non-Commercial Plugin License Exception](https://github.com/VCVRack/Rack/blob/v1/LICENSE.md) which allows you to license your plugin under any terms you want, as long as it is offered free of charge.
-Lincenses must match the list of available SPDX [compatible lincenses](https://spdx.org/licenses/).
+Lincenses must match the list of identifiers [SPDX compatible lincenses](https://spdx.org/licenses/).

 You may choose:
 - **Open-source**.
 [BSD 3-clause](https://opensource.org/licenses/BSD-3-Clause), [MIT](https://opensource.org/licenses/MIT), and [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/) are popular licenses.